MicrosoftDocs/azure-devops-extensions/extensions/dependency-tracker/Create-a-new-dependency.md

 The Producer is the team that commits to delivering the work.
 The Consumer is the team that needs or is dependency on the work.
-The fastest way to create a dependency link is to type the Producer and Consuemr work item ids in the search boxes and then click save.
+The fastest way to create a dependency link is to type the Producer and Consumer work item ids in the search boxes and then click save.

-If no work items exist for one half of the depdendency it is possible to create a new work item also.
+If no work items exist for one half of the dependency it is possible to create a new work item also.

 ## Dependencies can also be created from the Links Tab